kedacore/keda-docs/content/docs/2.16/scalers/selenium-grid-scaler.md

         sessionBrowserName: 'msedge'
 ```

-If your selenium browser nodes are not exactly same and you wanna to scale them based on real `slots` settings, set `setSessionsFromHub` to `true` and `sessionsPerNode` to real number of slots, if you wanna scale from 0.
+In case you want to scale from 0 (`minReplicaCount: 0`), and browser nodes are configured different `--max-sessions` greater than 1, you can set `nodeMaxSessions` for scaler align with number of slots available per node to have the correct scaling behavior.

 ```yaml
 apiVersion: keda.sh/v1alpha1